johndatserakis/vue-navigation-bar/README.md

 ### About

+**Note:** This component is not compatible with Vue 3 currently, that may change in the future when I have time to do a proper conversion.
+At that point, perhaps the addition of TypeScript would be warranted.

 Often when starting a new project I like to get together the main foundation pieces first.
 A main part of that process is working on the main navbar.

 This component is meant to help with that process - it gives you a standard looking navigation bar for for your app that can be easily defined using `JSON` or a just an array of objects.